Every Child Who Feels They're "Not Smart Enough" Deserves Someone Who Sees Their Brilliance.

 That's when I founded Reading Resolved—not just to teach reading and spelling, but to address the whole child.
 The skill.
 The emotion.
 The self-belief.

-So we expanded—not to be everything to everyone, but to be the partner families needed for the entire journey.
+So we expanded into three stages—not to be everything to everyone, but to be the partner families needed for the entire journey: Foundation (dyslexia intervention), Excellence (academic support), and Life Coaching (confidence and resilience).

 Because when one child discovers their brilliance, entire families transform.